StreamingApparel/Pose3DVisualisation/README.md

 ## Load test file
 Once the the SA_Analyser has started we can load a test file to check it is fully working.
 To do this click on the "File" item in the top left hand corner of the application.
 A dropdown menu will appear.
 Select "Load tracks...", this will open a file dialogue.
 Go to the Examples directory and select testset.sat.
 This will load a set of test data.
 If successful the Record Playback widget will show a set of selectable items.
 Choose one and hit the Play/Pause button, you should then see the 3D figure move.
+To move around the 3D environment.
+   * Click and hold the left mouse button when on the 3D view, this will change angle of view
+   * To move away and closer use the mouse wheel

 ## Coordinate system
 The pose is defined in a Right-Hand coordinate systems, with the axes orientated as shown in the following diagram